 The addition of so many antioxidant rich foods really goes that extra mile in boosting your immune system to another level.
 This can be of enormous help when you are in any kind of training or exercise plan, due to the fact that even slightly over exercising can batter your immune system and leave you susceptible to bugs, viruses and illnesses.
 Have you ever noticed getting sick after over-training?

-It stands to reason that the less time you spend being ill, the more training you can do – which means the fitter you can become in a faster period of time.
+It stands to reason that the less time you spend being ill, the more training you can do.
+This means you can become fitter in a faster period of time.

 There are an abundance of plant foods that are rich in the amino acids needed to grow muscle, and some have more of the essential amino acids than others.
 But it is still crucial you eat a broad range of all of these foods to ensure you obtain a good array of all of them.